edemaine/svgtiler/README.md

 from spreadsheet software.
 This format is special in that it supports multiple sheets in one file.
 In this case, the output SVG files have filenames distinguished by an underscore followed by the sheet name.
+By default, **hidden** sheets are ignored, making it easy to "deprecate" old drafts, but if you prefer, you can process hidden sheets via `--hidden`.

 ## Layout Algorithm